Petunioideae: Genera

 The Patagonian genera Benthamiella, Combera and Pantacantha merit referral from subfamily Petunioideae to subfamily Goetzeoideae of the Solanaceae.

+Use

 Ornamental use

 The genera Brunfelsia, Plowmania, Fabiana, Nierembergia and Petunia furnish garden plants bearing attractive flowers.
 Brunfelsia and Plowmania are genera of tropical shrubs requiring glasshouse protection in temperate climate areas; Fabiana species are hardy shrubs; Nierembergia species are dwarf, hardy herbaceous perennials or sub-shrubs, and Petunia × atkinsiana has yielded a huge variety of flower colours, forms and patterns that have made it a favourite summer bedding plant.
 Petunia is by far the best-known genus of the subfamily in popular temperate zone horticulture.

 Medicinal use

 Fabiana imbricata (Chilean vernacular name pichi) is used as a diuretic and digestive in the folk medicine of Chile.
 Studies have revealed it to contain sesquiterpenes possessing gastroprotective properties.

 A number of Brunfelsia species have played important roles in the folk medicine of peoples indigenous to South America, having been used to treat conditions as diverse as syphilis, rheumatism, yellow fever and snakebite.
 The roots are the most effective parts of the plants and possess diuretic and sweat-inducing properties.

 Medications prepared from Brunfelsia species have the curious effect of producing the sensation of chills, this being the rationale for their folk use in the treatment of fevers.